After the low-cost airline, the poor man's private jet

-DUBAI The Dubai Airshow produced a harvest of deals for the world's biggest and flashiest jets this week, but for those unable to afford a $400-million (248 million pounds) A380 superjumbo there is always an alternative - the poor man's private jet.
+DUBAI The Dubai Airshow produced a harvest of deals for the world's biggest and flashiest jets this week, but for those unable to afford a $400-million A380 superjumbo there is always an alternative - the poor man's private jet.

 Making its debut on the tarmac at the Middle East's largest aerospace event was what its supplier calls the world's first "re-manufactured" business jet, designed for VIPs on a budget.